allisonabinger/atlas-react-state-intro/README.md

 - `npm run dev`: Starts dev server with Hot Module Reloading on port 5173.
 Anytime a file changes, the changes will automatocally be reflected in the browser
 - `npm run lint`: Run the lint checker with eslint to check for known linting issues
 - `npm run format`: Run prettier to automatically reformat files

+This README was made with :heart: by Allison Binger, student at Atlas School Tulsa.
+Find me on [GitHub](https://github.com/allisonabinger) or [LinkedIn](https://linkedin.com/in/allisonbinger)! :smile_cat: